2020 Best Online Fashion Schools

 Accreditation is important because it helps determine whether or not the institution is upholding high standards of quality.
 This should be considered by applicants before enrolling in an institution or program to ensure that they are going to receive an exceptional education.
 Students in need of federal financial aide will need to consider accreditation, as federal grants and loans are only available to students attending accredited institutions.
 The National Association of Schools of Art & Design (NASAD) is the main accrediting body for fashion and art based programs.
 NASAD focuses on the establishment of reasonable standards set for institutions to uphold in order to provide the knowledge and skills necessary for students to excel both educationally and professionally within the realms of fashion and visual arts.
 NASAD annually evaluates faculty, equipment, and curriculum in order to ensure that the highest quality of educational standards are being met and upheld by each institution accredited through the program.
 By choosing an institution or program accredited by NASAD fashion students can be sure that their needs will be met and that their background in education will be respected by potential employers within the workforce.

 There are a variety of career options within the industry for aspiring fashion professions.
-The first key profession is fashion design.
+The first key profession is fashion designer.
 Fashion designers have the option of creating their own fashion line or working for an already established fashion house in which they will specialize in high street fashion, ready-to-wear, or haute couture.
 Typical day-to-day responsibilities include creating designs by hand or through computer programs, keeping up to date with current fashion trends, meeting with buyers and forecasters to develop new products, producing patterns for intended designs, overseeing production, and negotiating with customers and suppliers.
 Self-employed designers will also manage the marketing and financial aspects of their business.
 Fashion designers with a bachelor's degree are highly competitive over those who hold no degree.
 Most employers will also seek candidates with some sort of previous experience of working in a design studio.

 Another popular profession is fashion buying.
 Fashion buyers work closely with different designers, wholesalers, and manufacturers to determine which fashion goods their store will carry each season.
 Responsibilities include keeping up with current fashion trends, attending trade shows and fashion shows to seek out the latest in design and textile, negotiating prices and deals with suppliers, making sure that stock is delivered on time, and monitoring the best selling items within the store to ensure availability for customers.
 Entry-level positions such as assistant buyer will require an associate degree or higher in fashion or related discipline such as business or marketing.
 Some retail experience is also preferred.
 The career ladder in fashion buying is also quite short as it can take as little as three to five years of experience to climb from assistant buyer to senior buyer.